mambush/Intro-to-HTML-and-CSS/README.md

 * The Document object model is an application programming interface(API) for HTML documents.It does two things for web developers:
   = Provides a structural representation of the document = Defines the way that structure is to be accessed from script.

+  * In Javascript syntax has to do with objects.
+To access an object, property or method, its reference must include every object that contains it,Separated by a dot.
+    = This is called the"dot syntax".
+    # Object
+    * A javascript object  is any scriptable HTML element, that is any Html element within  a document that may be accessed through the javascript language.
+Although the browser window is not as HTML element, it too is a scriptable object.
+Although the browser window is not an HTML element,it too is scriptable object.
+    * An object is a collection of properties and a property is an association between a name( or key) and a value.
+A property value can be a function, in which case the property is known as a method.
+Object in Javascript, just as in many other programming language can be compared to object in real life.
+    * In javascript, an object is a standalone entity with properties and type.
+Compare it to a cup for example.
+A cup is an object, with properties, A cup has a color, a design, weight, a material it is amde of.
+The same way Javascript objects can have properties, which define characteristics.

+      # Creating an object
+      const obj={
+      property 1: value 1, ( property name can be an identifier)
+      2: value 2( or it can be a number)
+      "property n": value 3 ( or can be a string)
+      };
+      * Each property name before colons is an identifier( either a name, a number, or a string literal), and each value N is an expression whose value is assigned to the property name.
+The property name can also be expression; computed keys need to be wrapped in square brackets.
+The object initializer reference contains a more detailed explanation of the syntax.

+In this example, the newly created object is assigned to a variable obj — this is optional.
+If you do not need to refer to this object elsewhere, you do not need to assign it to a variable.
+(Note that you may need to wrap the object literal in parentheses if the object appears where a statement is expected, so as not to have the literal be confused with a block statement.)

+Object initializers are expressions, and each object initializer results in a new object being created whenever the statement in which it appears is executed.
+Identical object initializers create distinct objects that do not compare to each other as equal.

+# Objects and Properties
+* A javascript object has properties associated with it.
+Object properties are basically the same as variables,except that they are associated with objects, not scopes.
+The properties of an object define the characteristics of the object.

+  Const myCar= {
+  make:"Ford",
+  model:""Mustang",
+  year: 1969,
+  },
+  # Properties
+  A javascript property is a member of an object that associates a key with a value.
+A javascript object is a data structure that stores a collection of properties.
+  * A property consists of the following parts:
+    = A name(also called a key),which is either a string or a symbols.
+    = A value, which can be any javascript value.
+A property that has a function as its value may also be called a "Method"
+    Example:
+    const obj={
+    a=1,
+    b() {},
+    };
+  # Method
+  = Method are actions that can be applied directly to objects.
+  = Method definition is a shorter syntax for defining a function property in an object.
+  * Method are signified by parenthesis immediately following their name, e.g "Alert()".
+These parenthesis sometimes hold value called parameters, which are required by some methods.

+    = A parameter is simply information needed by a method in order to accomplish its task. for instance, the alert() method pops an alert box without using a parameter, the alert method will generate a dialog box, ( using Internet Explore) alert() which is meaningless.
+But with a parameter, the alert method will generate a dialog box alert("Hello word") which communicates a message to the end user.

+      Javascript Methods
+    * alert() causes an alert dialog box to appear over the page that launched it.
+    * write() writes content to a page
+    * focus() causes the mouse cursor to be inserted into a form element.